janis91/freenas-iocage-nextcloud/README.md

 ### Backup and Restore
 NextcloudBackup.sh and NextcloudRestore.sh are automatically copied to the jails /usr directory.
 View their contents for instructions and settings.
+At this time you can only restore backups automatically if the dbuser and dbpassword are the same ie backups restored to the same setup.